parappayo/basic-jwt-wsgi/README.md

 Although I will be making attempts to create a quality solution demonstrating some good practices, be reminded that this project is provided *without warranty* and is meant only as a hobby project.
 Do not deploy this to production or use it in critical systems.

+Note that [Falcon provides authentication middleware](https://falcon-auth.readthedocs.io/en/latest/readme.html) and you should use that instead of my hobby project code.

 ## Take-Aways

 Some stuff I learned from working on this demo.